aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 By teaming Profile Container with User Experience Virtualization, we can extract application preferences from the Container to share them across Windows versions, migrate between Profile Containers and even provide a consistent user experience across virtual and physical desktops.

 While UE-V may not be as fully featured as competing solutions or perhaps as widely used, the entire stack now comes from Microsoft.
-That means no additional software licensing cost to improve the experience of user preferences all of your Windows desktops.
+That means no additional software licensing cost to improve the experience of user preferences across all of your Windows desktops.